olimah/mapdir/README.md

 # mapdir
 -------------------------------------------
 mapdir is a shell script utility that maps directory hierarchies and filetypes.
-The primary aim, for which mapdir has been designed, is to check and verify the consistency between related data trees. mapdir has been released under a 2-Clause BSD License.
+The primary aim for which mapdir has been designed, is to verify the consistency between related data trees that are assumed to be equal. mapdir is released under a 2-Clause BSD License.
 See the manpage for more information and capabilities.

 ### Testing
 -------------------------------------------